Slipperboard/firmware/docs/HARDWARE_ABSTRACTION_LAYER.md

 # Hardware Abstraction Layer

-`include/Peripheral.hpp` defines a lightweight base class named `Peripheral` that exposes only a virtual destructor.
-Generic device categories are provided in separate headers (`Module.hpp`, `Sensor.hpp`, `Switch.hpp`, `Button.hpp`, and `Display.hpp`) with matching source files.
+`include/Peripheral.hpp` defines a lightweight base class named `Peripheral` that exposes an optional UUID string via `setUuid()`/`getUuid()` in addition to a virtual destructor.
+Generic device categories are provided in separate headers
+(`Module.hpp`, `Sensor.hpp`, `Switch.hpp`, `Button.hpp`, and `Display.hpp`) with matching
+source files.
 These classes simply inherit from `Peripheral`.
 Specific hardware drivers should derive from one of these classes and perform any required setup in the constructor.